slimshizn/jellyfin-plugin-meilisearch/README.md

 5. Try typing something in search page
 ---

+### How it works

+The core feature, which is to mutate the search request, is done by injecting an [`ActionFilter`](https://learn.microsoft.com/en-us/aspnet/core/mvc/controllers/filters?view=aspnetcore-8.0#action-filters) with reflection.
+So it may only support a few versions of Jellyfin.
+At the moment I'm using `Jellyfin 10.10.0`, but it should work on other versions as long as the required parameter name of `/Items` doesn't change.

+The index will update on following events:
+- Server start
+- Configuration change
+- Library scan complete

+---
+### umm...

 Because I don't really like setting up a reverse proxy or any of that hassle, so I am writing this, but it still requires a Meilisearch instance.

 At the moment it only works in the search page and only for the `/Items` endpoint, but it still improves a lot.

-The core feature, which is to proxy the search request, is done by injecting an [`ActionFilter`](https://learn.microsoft.com/en-us/aspnet/core/mvc/controllers/filters?view=aspnetcore-8.0#action-filters) with reflection.
-So it may only support a few versions of Jellyfin.
-At the moment I'm using `Jellyfin 10.10.0`, but it should work on other versions as long as the required parameter name of `/Items` doesn't change.